Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: System model and problem formulation

 \section{System model and problem formulation}

-Consider a conventional multiuser downlink transmission between a base station equipped with $n$ transmit antennas and $m$ single antenna user terminals.
+Consider a conventional multiuser downlink, slow narrow band transmission between a base station equipped with $n$ transmit antennas and $m$ single antenna user terminals.
 The precoding scheme is a function that maps the user information symbols, collected in $\mathbf{s}=[s_1,s_2,...,s_m]^{T}=\{{\pm}1\}^m$ and assumed to be drawn uniformly from the BPSK constellation, into an $n$-dimensional signal $\mathbf{x}=[x_1,x_2,...,x_n]^{T}$.
+Since the signal here is BPSK, we assume a real wireless channel and additive noise.
 Letting ${\bf h}_k$ denote the channel vector between the base station and user $k$, the received signal at the $k$-th user writes as

 where ${ z}_k$ is the additive noise, assumed to follow a Gaussian distribution with mean zero and variance $\sigma^2$.
 Stacking the received signals into a vector ${\bf y}=\left[y_1,\cdots,y_m\right]^{T}$ yields